In-situ spontaneous emission control of MoSe$_2$-WSe$_2$ interlayer excitons with near-unity quantum yield: Results

-We then performed time-resolved photoluminescence (TRPL) measurements on the iX emission at different cavity detuning from 0 to 60 V. Figure \ref{figure 2}b shows several TRPL spectra from 40 to 60 V, which display an acceleration of the iX decay process.
-It is important to note, that the TRPL of iX cannot be fitted with a mono-exponential function to extract its radiative decay rate.
-We thus resort to a bi-exponential decay function: $I(t)=Ae^{-t/\tau_1}+Be^{-t/\tau_2}$ to fit the TRPL decay curves measured under different cavity detuning.
-We assign the faster decay to the radiative recombination of the iX, while the slower decay process to a non-radiative channel, which remains unaffected by the presence of a cavity resonance and is thus fixed at $\tau_2$=12 ns.

-The fitting procedure of all recorded decay traces yields the results of $\tau_1$, as shown in Figure \ref{figure 2}c. $\tau_1$ periodically oscillates with a period of 40 V, perfectly matching with the period of the PL-intensity variation in the cavity detuning graph of Figure \ref{figure 2}(a).
-The PL maximums presented in Figure \ref{figure 2}a correspond to the anti-nodes in the lifetime measurements.
-A sinusoidal fitting of the oscillation yields a $\tau_1=2.2\pm0.1$ ns.
+We then performed time-resolved photoluminescence (TRPL) measurements on the iX emission with an avalanche photo diode (APD) at different cavity detuning from 0 to 60 V. Figure \ref{figure 2}b shows several TRPL spectra from 40 to 60 V, which display an acceleration of the iX decay process.
+It is important to note that the TRPL of iX cannot be fitted with a mono-exponential function, which would account for a single radiative decay channel only.
+We thus resort to a bi-exponential decay function\cite{choi2021twist}: $I(t)=Ae^{-t/\tau_1}+Be^{-t/\tau_2}$ to fit the TRPL spectra measured under different cavity detuning.
+We tentatively assign the faster decay ($\tau_2$) to the radiative recombination of the iX that is influenced by the cavity length and the slower decay process ($\tau_1$) to a non-radiative channel that is supposed to remain unaffected by the presence of a cavity resonance.
+And indeed the slower decay process is found to have an invariable value of $\tau_1$=12 ns after we performed the fitting procedure on all the recorded decay traces, while only $\tau_2$ changes with the cavity detuning.
+As shown in Fig. \ref{figure 2}c, $\tau_2$ oscillates periodically with a period of 40 V, matching with the period of the PL-intensity variation in the cavity detuning graph of Fig. \ref{figure 2}a.
+The PL maximums presented in Fig. \ref{figure 2}a correspond to the anti-nodes in the lifetime measurements.
+A sinusoidal fitting of the oscillation yields a $\tau_2$=2.2 ns, with an oscillatory amplitude of 110 ps.

-The lifetime of iX into the free-space is thus determined as 2.2 ns.
-Then we use the lifetime results to calculate the quantum efficiency of iX using the formula $QE=\Gamma_1/(\Gamma_1+\Gamma_2)$, where $\Gamma_1=1/\tau_1$ and $\Gamma_2=1/\tau_2$ are the radiative and non-radiative decay rates, respectively.
-The calculated quantum efficiency in case of 750 nm excitation of the 1°-twisted WSe$_2$/MoSe$_2$ HBL is $\sim$15.5 \%.